ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 	}
 } );
 ```

+Voila!
+You should see CKEditor 5 running in your Vue.js app.

 <info-box>
 	See the list of supported [directives](#component-directives) and [events](#component-events) that will help you configure the component.